 - If balance issues exist, hold onto a wall or chair while performing the squats.

 Like squats, calf raises can be done with weights in hand or simply use body weight.
 Also similarly to squats, seniors will balance issues can hold onto a wall or chair as they do this exercise.

 - Stand tall - if using weights, those are in your hands and down to your sides.

 - Without tensing your shoulders or neck, lift your feet into "tippy toes."
 Remember the slow cadence: 10 seconds up and then 10 seconds back down.

 Cooling down and stretching helps prevent injury and brings the heart rate back down after the workout.
 It's also a good time to reflect on the workout and decide if heavier weight can be used next time; increase weights as your body becomes accustomed to the workout to build more muscle.

 It's Never Too Late

-Whether your muscle-building routine involves strength training like the CDC reference above or relies more on resistance training, the fact is, it's definitely possible for seniors to build muscle mass when they take their nutrition and exercise seriously.
+Whether your muscle-building routine involves strength training or relies more on resistance training, the fact is, it's definitely possible for seniors to build muscle mass when they take their nutrition and exercise seriously.
 The important thing to remember is that any new exercise regimen should be eased into.
 Also, you should always consult a doctor before starting a new exercise regimen.
 After all, you can't build muscle if you're recovering from an injury.
 Taking the time to do things realistically and safely is the best way to improve your health and avoid injury.